 Budget London Accommodation

 Looking for budget accommodation options for your budget trip to London?
-Here are three budget accommodation options that I recommend you check out.
+Here are two budget accommodation options that I recommend you check out.
 All are centrally located, highly rated and come with excellent facilities.

 Wombats City Hostel